ScubaBlackblt/CS36000CourseResourceLibrary/README.md

 # CS36000CourseResourceLibrary

-# Things to do to deploy:
+# Things to do to deploy
 1. Install Drivers to run PHP
 2. Setpup VS Code to run PHP
 3. Install MySQL Server